 It is quite easy to extract files from a Wireshark capture using the export option.

 The new Window will show any files that were found.
 In this new Window you can save the individual files or save them all to a folder.
 A similar method can be used to extract files from SMB sessions.
 This is the Microsoft Server Message Block protocol that allows Windows File Sharing.

 Right Hand Status Bar

 Quickly jump to packets based on the color of the main display.
-For example to find Red - Errors you can see the red line noted in the right hand side status bar and jump to that location with a click.
+For instance, to find Red - Errors see the red line noted in the right hand side status bar and jump to that location with a click.

 Sample PCAP's are readily available

-If you are getting started with Wireshark and you are looking for interesting packet captures to explore.
-The Wireshark Samples page is a great place to start.
-Enough sample protocols to keep you busy for months and a number of worm / exploit samples for those digging into Network Security Monitoring.
+You may be getting started with Wireshark and looking for interesting packet captures to explore, the Wireshark Samples page is a great place to start.
+Due to the fact, there are enough sample protocols to keep you busy for months and several worm / exploit samples for those digging into Network Security Monitoring.

 Setting up your Environment

-A handy tip is to remember that the default console is highly configurable.
-You can add or remove columns, even adding something as simple as a UTC time column.
+A handy tip is to remember the default console is highly configurable.
+You may add or remove columns, even adding something as simple as a UTC time column.
 Which might be immediately useful if you are looking at historical pcaps.

 This video has good configuration tips for the environment.
 Including troubleshooting tips and configurations for identifying issues through TCP sequence numbers.